kajananchinniah/Terrain-Generator/README.md

 Note both gifs contain some strange artifacts for some reason.

 ## Prerequisites
 These instructions are specific towards Ubuntu.
-Specifically, they have been tested on Ubuntu 18.04.
+Specifically, Ubuntu 18.04.
+Note they have not been tested yet.

 First clone the repo wherever you want.